 - medical negligence claims

 - third-party claims such as claims from the Road Accident Fund.

 Typically, the assessment entails an information-gathering phase consisting of various types of interviews, assessment and reviewing of available reports regarding an individual’s functioning.
 This information will then be integrated in accordance with psychological principles and presented in the format of a report.

 This report contains the psychologist’s findings and their expert opinion.
 The aim of this process is to assist the legal representative in obtaining a holistic picture of their client.
 This process provides recommendations on further areas that require exploration, treatment options and prognostic factors.

 When requesting a psycho-legal evaluation, it is of utmost importance that the legal representative rather than the client makes contact with the clinician regarding the request, booking, and receipt of the report.

 Frequently asked questions

 A medico-legal assessment is a more general term for to a medical professional conducting an assessment and writing a report that can be presented in court.
 A psycho-legal assessment refers more specifically to a medico-legal assessment and report conducted by a psychologist.

-Clients are usually referred by their legal representative.
+Clients are usually referred by their legal representatives.
 The legal representative emails the request for a psycho-legal assessment to the clinicians providing a summary of the case and commenting on the reason for referral as well as any specific areas requiring psycho-legal evaluation.
 The clinician will then respond with an estimated quotation for the assessment based on the aim of the assessment.

 Once the quotation has been accepted, the legal representative provides the clinician with a letter of appointment and generally pays a 50% deposit (of the estimated quotation) to secure the appointment.
 Thereafter, the legal representative forwards all collateral documentation related to the case, for instance, hospital records of injuries sustained in an accident and, previous reports compiled by various professionals for medico-legal purposes.